richardpenman/minwrap/README.rst

 - http_method: the HTTP method used for downloading the key data (GET/POST)
 - response_format: the content type of the key data (JSON/JSONP/XML/HTML/etc)
 - notes: any further notes about this website
+- enabled: True/False flag for whether this wrapper is visible

 Here is an implementation for Lufthunsa from *wrappers/lufthunsa.py*: